Written byAmanda Wong

 Check system status

-However, if you have waited for hours and still are experiencing a downloading macOS Monterey stuck, it's highly possible that Apple's server could be to blame.
+However, if you have waited for hours and still are experiencing a downloading macOS Ventura stuck like the "the request timed out" during the Mac update issue, it's highly possible that Apple's server could be to blame.
 An influx of people would rush to download the update as soon as Apple releases the new macOS, especially on the first day or first week.
 This can put Apple's server under pressure.

 You can check the status of Apple's services by heading over to Apple's System Status page.
 Find the "macOS Software Update" in the list.
 If the accompanying icon is yellow or red, this indicates that Apple's services are too busy to support a complete update on your Mac now.